 The head gets browned and caramelized on the outside while the stem and inner parts are soft.
 And the flavor is sweet and mellow.

 For today’s recipe, I rubbed the heads with a cut garlic clove to make it into garlic roasted broccoli.
-I also put some red pepper flakes, salt, pepper and olive oil.
+I also put some red pepper flakes, salt, pepper, and olive oil.
 But I should back up a bit.
-Before you rub it with garlic, season it and put it in a pan, you need to peel the broccoli stalks.
-I found this hard to explain so I took pictures of the process.
+Before you rub it with garlic, season it, and put it in a pan, you need to peel the broccoli stalks.
+I found this hard to explain so I took pictures of the process and included them in the step-by-step instructions.

-First, preheat the oven to 400F.
-If your broccoli comes as one big attached head, break it into three or four stocks.
+First, preheat the oven to 400°F. If your broccoli comes as one big attached head, break it into three or four stalks.
 Use your fingers to tear off any leaves.

 Use a paring knife to peel the stalks.
 Start near the base of the florets (where the florets meet the stalk) and slice down toward the bottom of the stem.